tuffy/python-audio-tools/docs/programming/source/audiotools.rst

    May return a :class:`PCMReaderError` if an error occurs initializing the decoder.

+.. classmethod:: AudioFile.supports_to_pcm()

+   Returns ``True`` if the necessary libraries or binaries are installed to support decoding this format.

 .. classmethod:: AudioFile.from_pcm(filename, pcmreader[, compression][, total_pcm_frames])

    Takes a filename string, :class:`PCMReader`-compatible object,